Solkarim91/movirank/README.md

 ## Running the GraphQL server

-From your terminal, move into the `api` directory & run the command 'go run server.go', in order to run the server.
+From your terminal, move into the `api` directory & run the command `go run server.go`, in order to run the server.

 Open [http://localhost:8080/graphql](http://localhost:8080/graphql) in your browser to use the GraphQL playground environment.